dillikadariya/dillikadariya/README.md

 -
  🌟 Goals

-Eager to learn new skills and contribute to innovative projects.
-I'm actively seeking full time opportunities to apply my mathematical knowledge and programming skills in real-world.
+Eager to learn new skills and contribute to data science projects.
+I'm actively seeking opportunities to apply my mathematical knowledge and machine learning skills in real-world.

- 🌈 Fun Facts

-- I love singing and playing guitar.
-- Ask me about Economics, Physics, Data Science and Math.

 Let's connect and explore the exciting possibilities in the world of applied math and computer science! 🌍

 <!---
 dillikadariya/dillikadariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.